Teshuva: A Discussion Guide

 4. Describe several approaches to apologizing.

-2. Students are usually surprised that you can do teshuvah by making these three steps in whatever language you want and that we can talk to God whenever we want, not just during the prescribed time for davening.
+2. Host a Group Discussion: Students are usually surprised that you can do teshuvah by making these three steps in whatever language you want and that we can talk to God whenever we want, not just during the prescribed time for davening (prayer).
 It is important to dwell on this for a little while because the idea that God is always accessible and that we can always speak to Him, even and especially when we’ve done something wrong, is a very good thing for our relationship with God.

-3. Next, it’s a good idea to explain to students that after we do teshuvah our sins become mitzvoth because of the teshuvah.
+3. Share Examples: Next, it’s a good idea to explain to students that after we do teshuvah our sins become mitzvot because of the teshuvah.
 This shows us how forgiving and kind God is to us.
 You can talk about how we should try to be as forgiving as God.
 After hearing that, the students might be confused.
 If God forgives us no matter what when we do teshuvah then we can really just do whatever bad things we want and then just say we’re sorry and everything will be okay.
-(They will either feel like this makes no sense or they’ll be really excited and excuse themselves to go find the nearest piece of pork.)
 The answer is that if you sin and plan to do teshuvah then your teshuvah does not work at all.
 God is very compassionate and forgiving, but His goal is not to just let us do whatever we want all the time!

 Ask the students on a scale of 1-5 how hard it is to say you’re sorry to someone.
 Is it easier to say you’re sorry to God or to another person?